ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

     - If you just want a job to go to and from
     - Unable to learn fast and adapt
     - Be able to deal with high pressure environments.
+6. Uniquely well
+    - What do you and your team possess that you feel only you can build?

+Asking the right questions...

+A good question, well formed can

+Here are some good an ddifficult questions:

+- What about your product that do your potential customers not realize they need?
+-

-what I hope you get out of this book is a way to think about building great products that customers want that only you and your team can uniquely deliver.
+What I hope you get out of this book is a way to think about building great products that customers want that only you and your team can uniquely deliver.
 Let's begin!

 ## What Matters